sandypockets/nextjs-blog-starter/_posts/getting-started.md

 * five
 * six

-### Add Google Analytics
+### Add Google Analytics 📈
+Ridiculous mus mauris vitae ultricies leo integer malesuada nunc vel.
+In mollis nunc sed id semper.
+Egestas tellus rutrum tellus pellentesque.
-Create a copy of the `.env.local.example` file, and name it `.env.local`.
+1. Create a copy of the `.env.local.example` file, and name it `.env.local`.
 In the terminal, run:
 ```shell
 cp .env.local.example .env.local
 ```
-Grab your Google tag ID from your Analytics account, and replace the `123` in the new `.env.local` file you just created.
+2. Grab your Google tag ID from your Analytics account, and replace the `123` in the new `.env.local` file you just created.

 ## Lorem Ipsum